Paper Mario: The Origami King: Sales

-The Origami King launched at number two in the United Kingdom behind Ghost of Tsushima, and sold 109,092 copies in its first week in Japan, making it the second best-selling game in the nation.
+The Origami King launched at number two in the United Kingdom behind Ghost of Tsushima, and sold 109,092 physical copies in its first week in Japan, making it the second best-selling game in the nation.
 The game placed third on the July 2020 NPD charts, setting a launch month sales record for the series, and doubling the physical launch sales of Super Paper Mario in the U.S. In July 2020, the game became the bestselling Nintendo Switch game on Amazon.
-By December 2020, the game had sold 3.05 million copies, becoming the fastest selling game in the series and one of the best-selling games on the Switch.
-By March 2021, the game has sold 3.12 million copies.
-As of December 2021, the game has sold 3.34 million copies.
+By December 31, 2020, the game had sold 3.05 million copies, becoming the fastest selling game in the series and one of the best-selling games on the Switch.
+By March 31, 2021, the game has sold 3.12 million copies.
+As of 31 December 2021, the game has sold 3.34 million copies.
+As of 31 December 2022, the game has sold 3.47 million copies.

 Awards and nominations

 In 2020, the game was nominated for Best Family Game and Nintendo Game of the Year categories in the Golden Joystick Awards, but lost to Fall Guys and Animal Crossing: New Horizons respectively.
 In addition, the game lost to New Horizons in the Best Family Game category in The Game Awards.
 VentureBeat, Polygon, Kotaku, and EGM listed the game as one of the best releases of 2020.
 Nintendo Life and IGN rated the game among the best Nintendo exclusives of 2020.
 The game was one of the best RPGs of 2020 by score, according to GameSpot.
+In 2023, CNET listed the game as one of the best RPGs on the Nintendo Switch.